-Table 2 - continued from previous page
+Table 6.2 - continued from previous page

 AllowBatchProbes If set to TRUE, the user will be able to create batch false probes using the custom probes feature.
 HeartbeatConnection When set to TRUE, a dedicated connection is used false for sending the heartbeats.
-AllowStreamingReplicati off set to TRUE, the user will be able to configure false and setup streaming replication.
+AllowStreamingReplication set to TRUE, the user will be able to configure false and setup streaming replication.
 BatchScriptDir Provide the path where script file (for alerting) will /tmp be stored.
-ConnectionCustomSetup Use to provide SQL code that will be invoked when Not set by default. a new connection with a monitored server is made. ca_file Provide the path where the CA certificate resides. /opt/PEM/agent/share/certs/ca bundle.crt.
+ConnectionCustomSetup Use to provide SQL code that will be invoked when Not set by default. a new connection with a monitored server is made. ca_file Provide the path where the CA certificate resides.
+Not set by default.

-5.3 Agent Properties
+6.3 Agent Properties